 Food and drink

 You’ll find Torquay is a stylish resort with a real continental atmosphere.
 Torquay restaurants bring out the West Country flavour in a diverse range of cuisine from award winning fish and chips to internationally inspired gastronomy.
-The Gainsborough Restaurant harks back to the elegant English style of fine dining, or you can try the Elephant Restaurant and Bar for innovative fusion dishes that blend flavours from around the world.

 See The English Riviera website for more information.